 Budget Accommodation: ($5-$15/night)

-If one doesn’t suit your needs, go and find another, there are plenty of options.
-We always hear horror stories of people with disgusting rooms in India but then we ask “well, why did you sleep there?”.
+If you check in somewhere and don’t like it, go and find another, there are plenty of options.
+We always hear horror stories of people staying in disgusting rooms in India but then we ask “Well, why did you sleep there?”.

 There will always be a decent room and likely one that is very nice and still in your budget range.
-If you’re in the major cities you may need to splurge and spend about $25 to get a nice clean room but other than that you will be spending less than $15/night.
+If you’re in the major cities you may need to splurge and spend about $25 to get a nice clean room but other than that you will be spending less than $15/night for a double.

 Entrance Fees: (Average $5/person)

-The Taj Mahal will run you about $14, the Mehrangarh Fort in Jodhpur will cost under $5, Akshardham in New Delhi is free, The Golden Temple of Amritsar is technically free, but a donation of at least 50 rupees ($1) is expected.
+The Taj Mahal will cost you 1,000 rupees ($15), the Mehrangarh Fort in Jodhpur will cost 600 rupees ($6), Akshardham in New Delhi is free, The Golden Temple of Amritsar is technically free, but a donation of at least 50 rupees ($1) is expected.
 All-in-all you can easily visit the great sights of India on a backpacker’s budget.

 Alcohol: ($2 Beer, $4 Cocktails)

 In India you tip for everything.
-If a hotel bell boy brings up your pillows, if you have a nice meal, if you receive good service in any part of the country you are expected to give a little “baksheesh”.
+If a hotel bell boy brings up your pillows, if you have a nice meal, if someone brought you tea, etc. If you receive good service in any part of the country you are expected to give a little “baksheesh”.

 These charitable donations usually only amount to a few rupees, but it’s a good idea to factor them into your budget.

-There are far too many things to list here as “must-do’s” in India.
-We’ve spent 5 months here on 3 different visits and we still haven’t even scratched the surface.
+There are far too many things to list here as “must-sees” in India.
+We’ve spent 5 months backpacking India on 3 different trips and we still haven’t even scratched the surface of this massive country.

-Pilgrims travel thousands of miles and spend a lifetime making their way from one holy sight to another, and they still will not see all of the temples in India.
+Pilgrims travel thousands of miles and spend a lifetime making their way from one holy site to another, and they still will not see all of the temples in India.

-This place is jam-packed with great travel highlights, many of which you will find on your own, with no help of the guidebook.
+India is jam-packed with great travel highlights, many of which you will find on your own, with no help of the guidebook.
+Here are a few of the places we recommend seeing on your backpacking India trip.

 The Kerala Backwaters:

-Sailing the backwaters of Kerala still remains as one of the highlights of all of our travels.
+Sailing the backwaters of Kerala still remains as one of our highlights of backpacking India.
 Head to Alleppey and rent yourself a houseboat to cruise this idyllic network of canals and rivers.
-For as little as $75 / day, you can have a huge, rice barge houseboat all to yourself!
+For as around $75 / day for two people, you can have a huge, rice barge houseboat all to yourself!

 This is an entire state in India and yes, it’s all a highlight!
 If you’ve come to India for rich culture, turbaned men, old architecture and desert dunes then look no further than Rajasthan.